nj08831/Python_ETL/README.md

 Overview

 Obesity is becoming a Global trend.
-It was requested to identify if the countries with the Happiest people in the World also have a higher concentration of obese Adults.
+It was requested to identify if the countries with the Happiest people in the World also have a higher concentration of obese adults.
 1)	 Is there a correlation across countries between the percentage of obese Adults and the overall Happiness score.
-2)	How does the country’s percentage of obese Adults compare with the Healthy Life Expectancy score.
+2)	How does the country’s percentage of obese adults compare with the Healthy Life Expectancy score.
 Do we feel obesity is accounted for in this score.

 https://www.hsph.harvard.edu/obesity-prevention-source/obesity-trends/